USS Texas (BB-35): Leaks

-2022 dry dock period
+2022–2025 dry dock period

-On 31 August 2022, Texas was towed out of her berth to a floating dry dock at Gulf Copper Dry Dock & Rig Repair in Galveston, Texas for repairs.
+On 31 August 2022, Texas was towed out of her berth to a floating dry dock at Gulf Copper Dry Dock & Rig Repair in Galveston for repairs.
 The journey took four tugboats pulling the ship 40 mi through the Houston Ship Channel and ended at around 4 pm.
+Gulf Copper's old dry dock was no longer usable so, in order to find a quick affordable option for their client Texas, they found a sunken dry dock, a very large 42-year-old dry dock that sank off of the Bahamas, that they had to salvage by repairing it after raising it from the seafloor and then cutting its length in half due to heavy damage from its sinking.
+The first vessel to use this recycled dry dock was Texas.

-Once repairs are complete, the Battleship Texas Foundation intends to berth the ship at a different city; Galveston and many other Texas cities are interested but in March 2023 Baytown and Beaumont were told by the foundation that they are no longer considered.
-As part of the conditions for receiving the $35 million from the Texas government Texas can only be berthed in the upper coast region of Texas after she is repaired.
-This means any part of the Texas coastline from the San Bernard National Wildlife Refuge to the Louisiana border.
+Once repairs are complete, the Battleship Texas Foundation intends to berth the ship in Galveston.
+As part of the conditions for receiving the $35 million from the Texas government, Texas can only be berthed in the upper coast region of Texas after she is repaired, meaning any part of the Texas coastline from the San Bernard National Wildlife Refuge to the Louisiana border.
 Texas also received a matching $35 million federal grant from the United States government for her repairs.
 This $70 million can only be used to repair the battleship and cannot be used on cosmetic-related maintenance like replacing the wooden deck and painting the ship.
-Also, infrastructure-related projects for the new homeport like a parking lot or museum buildings cannot be paid for by these funds.
+Also, infrastructure-related projects for the new homeport such as the parking lot or museum buildings cannot be paid for by these funds.
+Texas later received $25 million more in funding for repairs from the Texas government in 2023.

+In November 2023, the Port of Galveston board of trustees approved Galveston to become the new home for Texas.
+She left dry dock on 5 March 2024 but will receive more repairs while afloat for the next 18 to 24 months to her superstructure, smaller guns, and interior spaces.

+On 4 March 2025, the Galveston Wharves Board voted unanimously to offer Pier 15 as a permanent docking berth for Texas to reside at.

+As of June 2025, Texas is still under repair but offering restoration tours every Sunday.
+The Battleship Texas Foundation expects a grand reopening sometime in 2026.

 Commemoration

-Texas was the first and oldest of the eight US battleships that became permanent floating museums; the other battleships honored in this way are Massachusetts, Alabama, North Carolina, New Jersey, Missouri, Wisconsin, and Iowa.
-Texas is also one of the oldest surviving modern naval ships, having turned 100 years old on 12 March 2014.
+Texas was the first and oldest of the eight U.S. battleships that became permanent floating museums; the other battleships honored in this way are Massachusetts, Alabama, North Carolina, New Jersey, Missouri, Wisconsin, and Iowa.
+Texas is also one of the oldest surviving modern naval ships, having turned 110 years old on 12 March 2024.

 Radio commemorations occur on Texas yearly during Museum Ship Weekend and Pearl Harbor Day.
 Amateur radio operators from the Battleship Texas Amateur Radio operate on those two occasions under the Federal Communications Commission callsign NA5DV, similar to the original callsign NADV.

 The Texas Legislature designated the battleship Texas as the official "State Ship of Texas" in 1995.

-Awards

-Texas earned awards for her service in the Tampico Incident, World War I, and World War II.
-For her service in World War II Texas earned five battle stars, one for each of the major campaigns she participated in, among other awards.